Orbital Conch Piercing: The Complete Guide

 Captive bead ring implant-grade titanium $18.9, SHOP NOW.

-Implant-grade titanium orbital conch jewelry is strongly recommended.
+Implant-grade titanium Orbital Conch jewelry is strongly recommended.
 Titanium is a corrosion-resistant shiny metal prized for its low weight and strength.
 It has a reputation for being the best metal for piercings for many reasons.
-It is hypoallergenic, lightweight, nickel-free, and won’t tarnish.
+It is lightweight, hypoallergenic, lightweight, nickel-free, and won’t tarnish.

 To be deatiled, titanium is hypoallergenic, meaning it is less likely to cause allergic reactions.
 It’s often recommended for those who are allergic to brass, nickel, and other metals common for jewelry.